Conn Smythe: Other accomplishments and honours

-The National Hockey League honoured Smythe's contribution to the game by introducing the Conn Smythe Trophy in 1965, to be presented to the Most Valuable Player in the Stanley Cup playoffs.
-After his death, the trophy was renamed the Conn Smythe Memorial Trophy.
+Maple Leaf Gardens honoured Smythe's contribution to the game by donating the Conn Smythe Trophy to the NHL in 1964.
+It is presented to the Most Valuable Player in the Stanley Cup playoffs.
 The league also named one of its four divisions, the Smythe Division, after him prior to the 1974–75 season.
-The division existed until league expansion and realignment after the 1992-93 season.
+The division existed until league expansion and realignment after the 1992–93 season.

+In 1975, at the age of 80, Smythe organized the financing and building of the Ontario Community Centre for the Deaf (now The Bob Rumball Canadian Centre of Excellence for the Deaf), which opened in 1979 on Bayview Avenue in Toronto.
+One of his final philanthropic efforts was to help in the fund-raising efforts to build the Canadian National Institute for the Blind's new facility, also on Bayview Avenue in Toronto.
+After his death, his body was at rest at the centre until his funeral.

+In 1980, Smythe was nominated for the Order of Canada.
+Smythe himself felt that "someone with a long memory or even a short one" would vote against his membership.
+The Order is only given to living persons and Smythe died that year, making him ineligible in any case.

 Smythe Park and Recreation Centre in Toronto is located on the site of his old gravel pit.
 The surrounding neighbourhood is named Rockcliffe-Smythe, partly a sub-division Smythe built for war veterans.
 Smythe made provisions for a portion of the lands of the sub-division to be reserved for the centre.
 A street north of Eglinton Avenue, west of Markham Road, is named Conn Smythe Drive in his honour.

 His autobiography, Conn Smythe: If You Can't Beat 'Em in the Alley, written with Scott Young, was published posthumously in 1981.
 The title was taken from Smythe's credo, "If you can't beat 'em in the alley, you can't beat 'em on the ice."
 In Smythe's memoir he describes it as the most misunderstood remark he ever made.
 Rather than meaning that his players should go out and bully the opposition, he meant the opposite; that his players should refuse to be bullied by the opposition.